-America and the world are in the process of collapse from excessive population people.
+America and the world are in the process of collapse from excessive population growth, most of it for the last century, and now all of it, due to 3rd world people.
 Consumption of resources and the addition of 4 billion more ca. 2100 will collapse industrial civilization and bring about starvation, disease, violence and war on a staggering scale.
 The earth loses at least 1% of its topsoil every year, so as it nears 2100, most of its food growing capacity will be gone.
 Billions will die and nuclear war is all but certain.
 In America, this is being hugely accelerated by massive immigration and immigrant reproduction, combined with abuses made possible by democracy.
 Depraved human nature inexorably turns the dream of democracy and diversity into a nightmare of crime and poverty.
 China will continue to overwhelm America and the world, as long as it maintains the dictatorship which limits selfishness and permits long term planning.
-The root cause of collapse is the inability of our innate psychology to adapt to the modern world, which leads people to treat unrelated persons as though they had common interests (which I suggest may be regarded as an unrecognized -- but the commonest and most serious-- psychological problem--Inclusive Fitness Disorder).
+The root cause of collapse is the inability of our innate psychology to adapt to the modern world, which leads people to treat unrelated persons as though they had common interests (which I suggest may be regarded as an unrecognized -- but the commonest and most serious-- psychological problem -- Inclusive Fitness Disorder).
 This, plus ignorance of basic biology and psychology, leads to the social engineering delusions of the partially educated who control democratic societies.
-Few understand that if you help one person you harm someone else - there is no free lunch and every single item anyone consumes destroys the earth beyond repair.
+Few understand that if you help one person you harm someone else-there is no free lunch and every single item anyone consumes destroys the earth beyond repair.
 Consequently, social policies everywhere are unsustainable and one by one all societies without stringent controls on selfishness will collapse into anarchy or dictatorship.
-Without dramatic and immediate changes, there is no hope for preventing the collapse of America, or any country that follows a democratic system, especially now that the Neomarxist Third World Supremacists are taking control of the USA and other Western Democracies, and helping the Seven Sociopaths who run China to succeed in their plan to eliminate peace and freedom worldwide.
+Without dramatic and immediate changes, there is no hope for preventing the collapse of America, or any country that follows a democratic system, especially now that the Noemarxist Third World Supremacists are taking control of the USA and other Western Democracies, and helping the Seven Sociopaths who run China to succeed in their plan to eliminate peace and freedom worldwide.
 Hence my concluding essay "Suicide by Democracy".

-I had hoped to weld my comments into a unified whole, but I came to realize, as Wittgenstein and AI researchers did, that the mind (roughly the same as language as Wittgenstein showed us) is a motley of disparate pieces evolved for many contexts, and there is no such whole or theory except inclusive fitness, i.e., evolution by natural selection.long article on behavior and language (now a book - The Logical Structure of Human Behavior (2019)) with an 8 page abstract, and a new article warning of the threat posed by the Seven Senile Sociopathic Serial Killers who rule China.
-I also comment several places on the even greater threat posed by AI (Artificial Ignorance or Artificial Insanity - commonly termed Artificial Intelligence) not only to peace and freedom but to our very survival as I note in several essays here.
+I had hoped to weld my comments into a unified whole, but I came to realize, as Wittgenstein and AI researchers did, that the mind (roughly the same as language as Wittgenstein showed us) is a motley of disparate pieces evolved for many contexts, and there is no such whole or theory except inclusive fitness, i.e., evolution by natural selection.

+The principal differences from previous editions are the replacement of the long article on behavior and language (now a book - The Logical Structure of Human Behavior (2019)) with an 8 page abstract, and a new article warning of the threat posed by the Seven Senile Sociopathic Serial Killers who rule China.
+I also comment several places on the even greater threat posed by Artificial Stupidity

+(commonly termed Artifical Intelligence) not only to peace and freedom but to our very survival.